 Q. Did you talk at all?

-No. I love having permission to settle into spacious silence.
+No. But that’s just me.
+I have never been a big talker, and I love having permission to settle into spacious silence.
 It helps me access my creativity.

 Q. Did you have access to internet?

 It seems almost impossible to get offline for any extended period these days.
 We did not have internet in our rooms for most of the retreat, but it was available in the public areas.
 I have been on silent retreats where there is no access at all to internet, and I must admit, it does deepen the experience.
 Internet is a huge distraction when you are trying to reduce mental noise.

 No!
 In fact what often happens for me is that I recognise how bored I am when engaged in the mindless distractions of what we call normal daily life.
 I start to recognise the richness of resting in the present moment.
 A strange thing occurs then: the environment starts to rise up to meet my increased awareness, and starts offering gifts, like coincidences and synchronicity.